 Gifts are additional perks you can buy during character creation.
 You can get any number of them, including none, but each has a cost in character points (CP).
 More useful or powerful Gifts cost more.
 What you could accomplish with a Gift could generally also be accomplished with an ordinary miracle, but Gifts are more narrow in use than having an attribute of the corresponding level, while also costing fewer CP.

 You can pick Gifts from the list below or dream up your own Gift and ask the GM to decide how much it should cost (GMs, consult Field Guide to the Powers for costing tips).
 Some other ideas can be found at http://nobilis.me/gifts and http://www.mygurps.com/nobilis/everything.shtml.
-Each Gift is listed with its cost and, when applicable, its effective miracle level for the resolution of contrary miracles (you can sustain any number of Gifts, unlike ordinary miracles, but if you want to spend MP to upcast a Gift, it then counts against your one-sustained-miracle limit).
+Each Gift is listed with its cost and.
+For the resolution of contrary miracles, a Gift's effective miracle level is 1.
+You can sustain any number of Gifts, unlike ordinary miracles, but if you want to spend MP to upcast a Gift, it then counts against your one-sustained-miracle limit.

 Feel free to flavor these sample gifts as you like.
 For example, the Flight gift could take the form of wings, a jetpack, a broom, or just floating through the air, and the Durant gift could take the form of iron skin or a Wolverine-like healing factor.

-- Automaton (1 CP, lvl 4): You don't need to sleep, breathe, eat, or drink, and you don't age.
+- Automaton (1 CP): You don't need to sleep, breathe, eat, or drink, and you don't age.

-- Durant (1 CP, lvl 3): You're highly resistant to physical violence.
+- Durant (1 CP): You're highly resistant to physical violence.
 The damage of such wounds is reduced by 1 (wounds that would do 1 damage don't affect you).

-- Adamant (3 CP, lvl 5): As Durant, but with a damage reduction of 2.
+- Adamant (3 CP): As Durant, but with a damage reduction of 2.
 Being thrown into the sun would really hurt, but it takes a lot more than that to kill you.

-- Unstoppable (6 CP, lvl 6): You're immune to physical violence, permanent imprisonment, banishment, curses, pretty much anything that would harm or hinder you.
+- Unstoppable (6 CP): You're immune to physical violence, permanent imprisonment, banishment, curses, pretty much anything that would harm or hinder you.

-- Alternate Form (1 CP, lvl 4): You have one or a handful of alternate forms (e.g., a spirit animal) you can change to or from.
+- Alternate Form (1 CP): You have one or a handful of alternate forms (e.g., a spirit animal) you can change to or from.
 You can apply this partway: for example, if your alternate form is a wolf, you can give yourself a wolf's teeth.

-- Shapeshifting (2 CP, lvl 5): As Alternate Form, but you can turn into any living thing.
+- Shapeshifting (2 CP): As Alternate Form, but you can turn into any living thing.

-- Formless (3 CP, lvl 6): As Alternate Form, but you can turn into anything, from a mountain to a memory.
+- Formless (3 CP): As Alternate Form, but you can turn into anything, from a mountain to a memory.

-- Invisibility (1 CP, lvl 5): You can turn invisible and back at will.
+- Invisibility (1 CP): You can turn invisible and back at will.

-- Glorious (2 CP, lvl 6): You have divine charisma that lets you become "so beautiful no one would ever hurt you" or "so terrifying you could rout an army".
+- Glorious (2 CP): You have divine charisma that lets you become "so beautiful no one would ever hurt you" or "so terrifying you could rout an army".

-- Bag of Many Things (3 CP, lvl 4): You can withdraw any mundane object, up to the size of an elephant, from your pocket.
+- Bag of Many Things (3 CP): You can withdraw any mundane object, up to the size of an elephant, from your pocket.

-- Tongues (1 CP, lvl 4): You can speak, understand, read, and write any language, even secret languages and programming languages.
+- Tongues (1 CP): You can speak, understand, read, and write any language, even secret languages and programming languages.
 You can also communicate with animals.

 - Religion (1 CP): Things dedicated to you (e.g., human worshipers, sacrifices made to you, monuments built in honor of you) count as part of your Estate for the purpose of Domain miracles.
 Once you've established enough of a religion for the things dedicated to you to have something like Estate Properties, you can use those Properties as well.

-- Ego (1 CP, lvl 5): You know whenever somebody refers to you by name or with an image.
+- Ego (1 CP): You know whenever somebody refers to you by name or with an image.

-- Discern Lies (1 CP, lvl 2): When somebody speaks to you, you can tell when they knowingly tell a falsehood.
+- Discern Lies (1 CP): When somebody speaks to you, you can tell when they knowingly tell a falsehood.

-- Perfect Timing (5 CP, lvl 7): You can arrive on time to events, or complete timely actions, even when it would be impossible.
+- Perfect Timing (5 CP): You can arrive on time to events, or complete timely actions, even when it would be impossible.
 This can involve time travel and the defiance of causality except that you can't interfere too blatantly with your own past states or past actions.

-- Divine Strength (1 CP, lvl 3): You have the strength of a thousand men.
+- Divine Strength (1 CP): You have the strength of a thousand men.

-- Divine Sense (1 CP, lvl 5): One of your senses, such as sight or smell, is supernaturally acute.
+- Divine Sense (1 CP): One of your senses, such as sight or smell, is supernaturally acute.

-- Sacred Weapon (2 CP, lvl 6): You can cut, pierce, or smash pretty much any physical object, as a level-6 Aspect miracle.
+- Sacred Weapon (2 CP): You can cut, pierce, or smash pretty much any physical object, as a level-6 Aspect miracle.

-- Luck (1 CP, lvl 4): You're just plain lucky.
+- Luck (1 CP): You're just plain lucky.
 Not so lucky as to arouse suspicion that you're a god of luck, but certainly enough to be unfair.

-- Probability Manipulation (4 CP, lvl 4): You can freely alter the probability of chance events around you.
+- Probability Manipulation (4 CP): You can freely alter the probability of chance events around you.
 You can roll natural 20s every time, or make every gun aimed at you misfire.